britto2000eren/Myproject-/README.md

 Add backend integration for the contact form

-Add theme toggle (Dark Mode / Light Mode)
+Add theme toggle (Dark mode✅ / Light Mode)

-Add animations using libraries like AOS or GSAP
+Add animations using libraries like AOS✅ or GSAP